 This is because business is all about customers, and nowadays, brand loyalty is as important as the business you are running.

 Every business owner is concerned about customer loyalty and retention.
 Can a business survive without customers?
 Obviously, it’s impossible for a business to generate revenue without people patronising it.

-Recently, businesses have been under a lot of pressure, having to cope with competitions, brand awareness, customer loyalty and retention.
+Recently, businesses have been under a lot of pressure, having to cope with competition, brand awareness, customer loyalty, and retention.

 Managing customers effectively will help provide market differentiation for your business.
 Not only that, it will also increase customer retention and, thereby, stay ahead of the competition.

 Today, customers are highly informed, that’s why customer engagement is an important step towards customer retention.